What is Park Night?

 - Intergenerational Influence: Parents have a huge role in their child’s spiritual development.
 But no family has everything they need for the task.
 During Park Night, children get to learn from other adults in their church.
 These adults have different God-given talents and personalities and give children a fuller witness to what the body of Christ looks like.

 Because Park Night focuses on discipleship, we require that participants be members or regular attenders of College Park Church.
 We also welcome those without a church home and encourage children to invite their friends.
 If you are a member or regular attender of another local church, we would recommend you look for ways to invest further in your church.
-There are also several Awana programs in the area if you desire a midweek program.

 What are Fighter Verses?

 The Fighter Verses are a Bible memory plan focused on a single, weekly passage.
 Those who consistently memorize each Fighter Verse will end up with 260 highly valuable passages committed to memory over the course of five years.

 The Fighter Verses website has weekly songs and devotionals for families looking for help in starting (or continuing this journey).
 The Verses Project has also put many of the Fighter Verses to music.